 If the treatment plan is correct, after completion of the treatment the bones around the teeth will have a stable state.
 Thus, this treatment will be permanent and the patient will not have to wear aligners for the rest of their life.

-4- Does Invisible Orthodontics Lead to Tooth Decay?
+4- Does Invisible Orthodontics Lead To Tooth Decay?

 While using invisible braces due to the fact that these braces are clear plastic and can be separated from the teeth, the patient is able to clean their teeth and accordingly they will have no dental plaques.

-5- Does Invisible Orthodontics Change Patient’s Face?
+5- Does Invisible Orthodontics Change The Patient’s Face?

 The important factor in this type is the invisibility of the brackets.
 Thus, it will have no negative effect on the patient’s face.
 As time passes, teeth will be straightened and aligned and the patient will look better.
 So positive changes will be seen in the patient’s face.

-6- Do Invisible Orthodontics Hurt?
+6- Does Invisible Orthodontics Hurt?

 7- How Many Hours Per Day Should We Wear Invisible Aligners?

 You should wear aligners for 20 to 22 hours out of 24 per day.
 This means that you can only take out your aligners at the time of eating or drinking and you should put them back on your teeth immediately after eating.

 These types of brackets are the best solution for straightening teeth without making them look abnormal.
 However, some of the malocclusions could not be treated with invisible orthodontics.
 The fixed orthodontics with porcelain brackets or fixed lingual orthodontics are another practical method for straightening various types of crowded teeth.

 9- How Long Does Orthodontics With Invisible Aligners Take?